 12.3.1.
 This can only be applied to students in their first year of study at the University.
-Where the Course Leader, or authorised nominee, determines that the first offence is due to poor academic practice\, the following course of action shall apply:
+Where the Course Leader, or authorised nominee, determines that the first offence is due to poor academic practice, the following course of action shall apply:

-\poor academic practice - this is where a first academic offence has been committed due to lack of knowledge of academic writing.
+poor academic practice - this is where a first academic offence has been committed due to lack of knowledge of academic writing.
 This is also to be used where plagiarism has been identified as resulting from a lack of understanding and poor academic practice.

-- a) advise the student to obtain further support and guidance in referencing skills and; - require the student to resubmit a corrected version of the element of assessment within five working days following the meeting with the maximum mark uncapped, (except where a cap has already been applied); - c) ensure that a letter will be retained on the student's file to this effect for the period of one year, or where it is longer, for the duration of that level of study. - 12.3.2.
+- a) advise the student to obtain further support and guidance in referencing skills and; - b) require the student to submit a corrected version of the element of assessment at the same attempt within five working days following the meeting: - c) ensure that a letter will be retained on the student's file to this effect for the period of one year, or where it is longer, for the duration of that level of study. - 12.3.2.
 Poor Academic Practice cases will normally be concluded within 10 working days of the receipt of the case and will be dealt with internally by the Course Leader, or authorised nominee within the School/College.
 Where a student commits a further offence this should be considered as a Minor Offence or a Major Offence depending on the level of severity.